Click

 electrostatic speakers’ sweet spot)!

-various degrees using different interconnects and speaker cables
+would change by various degrees using different interconnects

-judge all other power amplifiers (around this price bracket and
+critically judge all other power amplifiers (around this price

-conducted mainly using vinyl playback via my AMG Viella V12 turntable.
+tests were conducted mainly using vinyl playback via my AMG Viella

-CD listening was minimal with similar results to vinyl playback.
+V12 turntable.
+CD listening was minimal with similar results to

 One

-decisions have to be made regarding manufacturing processes, build
+price points.
+Understandably, decisions have to be made regarding

 Visit company websites for power amplifier full specifications: